Points of Management in rSeries¶

 There are two main points of management within the rSeries appliances: The F5OS platform layer, and the individual tenants.
 Each support their own CLI, webUI, and API access and have their own authentication and user configuration.

-Additionally, they each run their own version of software; tenants are able to run specific versions of TMOS, which have been approved to run on the rSeries platform.
-The intial supported version is 15.1.5 for the r10000 and r5000 appliances and 15.1.6 for the r4000 and r2000 appliances.
+Additionally, they each run their own version of software; tenants can run specific versions of TMOS, which have been approved to run on the rSeries platform.
+The initial supported version is 15.1.5 for the r10000 and r5000 appliances and 15.1.6 for the r4000 and r2000 appliances.
 The F5OS platform layer runs its own version of F5OS, which is unique to the rSeries appliances.
 On downloads.f5.com the rSeries versions of F5OS are referred to as F5OS-A where the A stands for Appliances.
 The VELOS chassis also runs F5OS, but that version is designated as F5OS-C, where C stands for Chassis.

 Differences from iSeries and VIPRION¶

 The management of rSeries/F5OS has a lot of similarities to how vCMP is managed on iSeries or VIPRION, in that there are two distinct layers of management.
 In the diagram below on the left, a typical vCMP environment has a host layer and a guest layer.
 At the vCMP host layer, all networking is configured including interfaces, trunks, and VLANs.
-When vCMP guests are configured they will be assinged a set of VLANs by the administrator that it will have access to.
-The administrator may not want to give the guest access to all VLANs in the system, and may only assign a small subset of VLANs from the host layer to a specific guest.
-Inside the TMOS layer of the guest does not require manual configuration of interfaces or trunks, it is the VLANs that are inhertited from the vCMP host configuration that will provide connectivity.
+When vCMP guests are configured, they will be assigned a set of VLANs by the administrator that it will have access to.
+The administrator may not want to give the guest access to all VLANs in the system and may only assign a small subset of VLANs from the host layer to a specific guest.
+Inside the TMOS layer of the guest does not require manual configuration of interfaces or trunks, it is the VLANs that are inherited from the vCMP host configuration that will provide connectivity.
 The guest will only have access to the VLANs specifically assigned to it when it was created.
-On the right hand side is an F5OS environment (in this case rSeries), at the F5OS platform layer, all networking is configured including interfaces, trunks (now called LAGs), and VLANs.
-When F5OS tenants are configured they are assinged VLANs by the administrator that they will have access to.
-Inside the tenant itself does not require configuration of interfaces or LAGs, and VLANs will be inhertited from the F5OS platform layer configuration.
+On the right-hand side is an F5OS environment (in this case rSeries), at the F5OS platform layer, all networking is configured including interfaces, trunks (now called LAGs), and VLANs.
+When F5OS tenants are configured, they are assigned VLANs by the administrator that they will have access to.
+Inside the tenant itself does not require configuration of interfaces or LAGs, and VLANs will be inherited from the F5OS platform layer configuration.
 The F5OS tenant will only have access to the VLANs specifically assigned to it when it was created.